Student Readiness Assessments

 If you live in Prince George, Burns Lake, Fort St. James, Mackenzie, Quesnel or Vanderhoof, you may register at the CNC Office of the Registrar in your community.

-If you do not live near a CNC campus, you may arrange to write the test at your local high school or community college by filling out the request form below:
+If you do not live near a CNC campus, you may arrange to write the test at your local high school or community college by contacting Testing and Tutoring services at firstname.lastname@example.org or by phone at 250-561-5837.

-After the request is received and approved, someone from Testing & Tutoring Services will email the testing instructions to the school/proctor you have identified.
+After the request is received and approved, Testing & Tutoring Services staff will email the testing instructions to the school/proctor you have identified.

 A suitable proctor is someone who works full time in an academic or administrative role at a college, university, high school or public library.
 Students and proctors cannot be related in any way, nor live at the same address.
 You may not use an employer, coach, friend or business associate as a proctor.
 CNC reserves the right to refuse any proctor who it deems to be inappropriate.